To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Lunch and Dinner

-3 oz. chicken salad made with low-fat greek yogurt, lettuce and ½ of 100% whole wheat pita pocket, ½ cup fruit salad and 1% milk
+3 oz. chicken salad made with low-fat or fat-free Greek yogurt, lettuce and ½ of 100% whole wheat pita pocket, ½ cup fruit salad and 1% milk

 1 whole grain tortilla roll-up with 3 oz. low sodium turkey, 1 oz. swiss cheese, and 1 Tbsp. mustard, 1 cup raw snow peas and 1 cup frozen or fresh grapes